Seanny123/ShortStories/cured.md

 "What?"
 "Right, you're pretty pissed at Jad right now.
 I guess I can talk to him myself."
 "The fuck?
 Why do you want to take the pill?"
-"Most of the reason I can't talk with my grandmother is the generational gap.
+"Most of the reason I can't talk with my grandmother is that we come from such different places, I don't even know where to start.
 She keeps gossiping about her neighbours, when all I really want to hear about is what she thinks about life, having lived this long.
-I think with the pill would help."
+I think the pill would help."
 "But it sucks being on the pill.
 It makes you unhappy."
 "That's because you don't know how to handle it.
 What have you tried to remedy it Mr. New Leaf, other than Googling and vegetarian meals?"
 "Uh, I was thinking of volunteering?"